Year in Review - 2004

 CZM Director - In September, CZM Director Tom Skinner left CZM to take a position with a private consulting firm.
 During Tom's tenure, CZM increased efforts to respond to emerging coastal issues, redefine its regulatory role, and improve public outreach strategies.
 Tom oversaw CZM's role coordinating the Massachusetts Ocean Management Task Force, implementing new municipal harbor planning regulations, and leading efforts to implement Boston Harbor initiatives that will shape future waterfront development in South Boston, Fort Point Channel, and East Boston.
 CZM Assistant Director Susan Snow-Cotter was appointed Acting Director.

-New Boston Harbor Regional Coordinator - Secretary Herzfelder appointed CZM's former Boston Harbor Coordinator Mary Griffin as EOEA Chief Legal Counsel.
+New Boston Harbor Regional Coordinator - CZM's former Boston Harbor Coordinator Mary Griffin was appointed as EOEA Chief Legal Counsel.
 Mary has 14 years of regulatory experience and held a host of legal positions, including Chief of Legal Services for the Massachusetts Department of Conservation and Recreation (DCR) and Deputy General Counsel of EOEA.
 The new Boston Harbor Regional Coordinator, John Weber joined CZM in December.
 John was previously employed at Bio-West, Inc. and the Department of Community Development in Logan, Utah.
 Before that, John was CZM's Assistant Boston Harbor Regional Coordinator.
 Welcome back John!

 Project Review Coordinator - After 12 years, CZM's Project Review Coordinator Jane Mead retired.
 During her tenure, Jane oversaw review of thousands of coastal projects, updated the Massachusetts Coastal Zone Management Plan and CZM Program Policies, wrote Environmental Permitting in Massachusetts, and served as CZM's energy and marine transportation expert.
 The new Project Review Coordinator, Alex Strysky, joined CZM in January.
 Alex is responsible for managing CZM's Federal Consistency Program and the review of major infrastructure projects and is part of CZM's municipal harbor planning team.
 Previously Alex worked in the Wetlands and Waterways Division of DEP.